gadingnst/vuetask/README.md

 4. Use Local Storage to store Tasks data.

 ## Application Features
-1. Set Deadline date on your Tasks.
+- [x] Set deadline date on your tasks.
-2. Set your Tasks as Completed.
+- [x] Set your tasks as completed.
-3. Get the remaining of Deadline days.
+- [x] Get the remaining of deadline days.
-4. Shows the percentage of your completed Tasks
+- [x] Shows the percentage of your completed tasks.
-5. Give notification on task deadlines (ON GOING...)
+- [x] Give the notification on task deadlines.

 ## Build Setup